waltherB/mobilepay_vipps/README.md

 ============================================================
 ```

-### Migration from Odoo 16
+### Migration to Odoo 17

-If upgrading from Odoo 16, the module will automatically handle:
+If upgrading to Odoo 17, the module will automatically handle:

 - API method updates
 - Database schema migrations